m0lentum/molentum.github.io/content/blog/2025/stuff-i-liked-in-2025/index.md

 if you've never played one of their games before, my personal favorite is still The Pathless.

+**[Ratchet & Clank: Rift Apart]**<br/>
+Ratchet & Clank was a big part of my childhood, so revisiting the series was a fun blast from the past.
+The comedy had me groaning as often as laughing, and I was a little disappointed with the enemy variety, but I had a great time dashing around at high speeds and juggling a litany of goofy weapons.

 [saturnalia]: https://store.steampowered.com/app/916350/Saturnalia/
 [archipelago]: https://archipelago.gg/